iprioteasa-bd/wishlist/README.md

 # Wishlist App

-A beautiful, responsive wishlist application built with Angular that allows users to create and manage their personal wishlists with **full editing capabilities and real-time synchronization**.
+A beautiful, responsive wishlist application built with Angular that allows users to create and manage their personal wishlists with **full editing capabilities and real-time synchronization using Firebase**.

 ## Features

 - **User Selection**: Choose between different users (Ioana and Iulian)
-- **Dynamic Wishlists**: Wishlist data is loaded from JSON files for easy updates
+- **🆕 Firebase Integration**: Real-time database with Firestore
 - **🆕 In-Browser Editing**: Users can edit their wishlists directly on the website
 - **🆕 Add/Edit/Delete Items**: Full CRUD operations with beautiful forms
-- **🆕 Real-Time Sync**: See each other's changes instantly via GitHub API
+- **🆕 Real-Time Sync**: See each other's changes instantly via Firebase
-- **🆕 Local Storage**: Changes are automatically saved in the browser
-- **🆕 GitHub Integration**: Free real-time updates using GitHub's API
+- **🆕 Link Management**: Optional links with checkbox control
+- **🆕 Priority System**: Items are color-coded by priority (high, medium, low)
 - **Responsive Design**: Works perfectly on desktop and mobile devices
-- **Priority System**: Items are color-coded by priority (high, medium, low)
 - **GitHub Pages Ready**: Automatically deploys to GitHub Pages

 ## Live Demo